shibbir24/shibbir24/ReadMe.md

 # 💫 About Me
 # Hey there 👋!
-I’m Shibbir.
+I’m Shibbir Ahmad.

 ## Glad to see you here 😊!

-💡 🏥 Passionate about Natural Language Processing  and Health Informatics
+💡 🏥 Passionate about Product Analytics, Natural Language Processing and Health Informatics

-🤖 📊 I'm currently diving deep into Advanced AI and Data Science techniques
+🤖 📊 I'm currently diving deep into latest Generative AI and Data Science techniques

 🚀 Always eager to collaborate on innovative AI and Data Science projects